raynaldmo/my-contacts/README.md

 Contact Manager SPA built with [Backbone.js]

-Eventual goal is to make UI similar to Google Contacts UI with selected set of features.
+Eventual goal is to make UI similar to Google Contacts UI with very selected set of features.

 We will progressively enhance it/add features under several versions (v1, v2, v3, etc..) as a learning tool for building apps with Backbone.

-## Installation
+## Installation for v1

 ### Get project files
 Download ZIP file or clone this repository.